In 2023 we celebrate the 50th anniversary of the 1st worldwide satellite concert by ONE man.

 - The

-satellite that would transmit the concert signal belonged to NBC and
+satellite transmitting the concert signal belonged to NBC and

 - The stage was